-PDNSW secured long-term leased office accommodation for the Department of Planning, Industry and Environment (DPIE) and Transport for NSW(TfNSW).
+PDNSW secured long-term leased office accommodation for the Department of Planning and Environment (DPE) and Transport for NSW (TfNSW).

 The development will be a vibrant workplace hub, with enhanced opportunity and density around a major transport node.
 It is located in Newcastle's central business district (CBD), within easy walking distance of the city’s parks, shoreline, recreation and retail facilities.